greg-md/php-orm/README.md

 ## Active Record Model

 The Active Record Model represents a full instance of a table and it's rows.
-It can work with table's schema, queries, rows or a specific row.
+It can work with table's schema, queries, rows and a specific row.
+The magic thing is that you have all this features into one powerful model.

+Forget about creating a separate classes.
-All you need, is to instantiate the Model with the specific [Driver Strategy](#driver-strategy---quick-start).
+All you need, is to instantiate the Model with the specific [Driver Strategy](#driver-strategy---quick-start) that deals will all of that.

 Let say you have a `Users` table: